 Rapid Rise Yeast

-But very quick rising affect the taste of bread adversely.
-Breads made with rapid rise yeast do not have as much flavor as the breads made with other yeasts.
+- But very quick rising affects the taste of bread adversely.
+Bread made with rapid rise yeast does not have as much flavour as the bread made with other yeasts.

-No doubt it saves lot of time.
-If using Instant yeast then bread recipe requires only one rise.
+- No doubt it saves a lot of time.
+If using Rapid Rise yeast then bread recipe requires only one rise.
 First rise is replaced by 10 minutes rest and you don’t have to punch the dough afterwards.
-Thereafter the dough is shaped into loaf/donuts etc and left for the second rise.
+Thereafter the dough is shaped into loaf/doughnuts etc and left for the second rise.

-Lower the amount of yeast, more is the rising time hence more flavor in the bread.
+Lower the amount of yeast more is the rising time hence more flavour in the bread.

 The exact amount of yeast needed to rise bread dough depends on three things:

-The type of yeast used – As discussed above.
+- Type of yeast used: As discussed above.

-The length of rising time.
-The slower the rise, the less yeast you need.
+- The length of rising time: Less yeast takes long time to rise and vice-versa.
 The rising time can be controlled by varying the amount of yeast and the temperature of the rise.
 For example, a recipe may call for 2 teaspoons of yeast and 2 hours of rising, but if you’re going to be out for the day, you can reduce the amount of yeast to ½teaspoon, rise the dough in the refrigerator overnight, and finish the bread the next day.
 The lower temperature and longer rising time will allow the yeast to multiply more gradually and create a more complex flavor.

 You took utmost care in everything yet your bread didn’t rise.
 Why?